Sanmiareoye/online-betting-dashboard/README.md

 Ensure that the PostgreSQL database is running and accessible at the specified URL.

 ### Apply migrations and seed test data

+This will seed the database with 5 samples.
 ```
 npx prisma migrate reset && npm run seed
 ```